Low Water Pressure

 Servicing Salt Lake and Utah Counties

-We’ve all been there, when we go to take a shower or wash our hands and barely enough water comes out to get the job done.
+We’ve all been there, when we go to take a shower or wash our hands and barely enough water comes out..
 Maybe you’ve gone to a hotel or stayed at a friend’s place that had water pressure that blows the socks off of what you have at home, and it makes you realize what you’re missing.
 Regardless, low water pressure is no fun and can make common daily tasks take longer than they should.
 So, what can be done about this normal, but annoying problem?
 Here are some tips that could help figure out your low water pressure situation.

 Figure Out the Cause

-First things first, you will want to see if your low water pressure is isolated to a singular fixture or if it is an issue for your entire home.
-Check your toilets, bathroom faucets, shower heads, washing machines, and kitchen faucets to see if any of these needs tuning up or replacing.
+First things first, you will want to see if your low water pressure is isolated to a singular fixture.
+It’s also possible that it is an issue for your entire home.
+Check your toilets, bathroom faucets, shower heads, washing machines, and kitchen faucets.
+If it is just one fixture, you may be able to replace it and get better pressure immediately.

 If your problem is more widespread, you will have to dig a bit further to find the cause.
-Look into seeing if your water meter and main shut-off valves are completely open, which can sometimes get closed or partially so by city workers (in the case of the water meter) or during a home repair.
+Look into seeing if your water meter and main shut-off valves are completely open.
+These can sometimes get closed or partially closed by city workers (in the case of the water meter) or during a home repair.

 You can also check to see if your home has a pressure regulator, and if so, see if it is failing.
-A failing pressure regulator can mean either an increase or decrease in water pressure, and this will affect all the water-bearing fixtures in your home.
+A failing pressure regulator can mean either an increase or decrease in water pressure.
+This will affect all the water-bearing fixtures in your home.
 If this is the case, you will need to call a professional to get this resolved.

-If your water pressure is resulting from failing pipes that are beyond repair, it might require that you replace the home’s entire plumbing system.
+If your water pressure is resulting from failing pipes that are beyond repair, you may need to replace the home’s entire plumbing system.
 Pipes accumulate build-up over time, and if left to their own devices without maintenance the pipes can become too corroded to function properly, creating limited water pressure.
 This will have to be worked on by a professional, and we at Aloha Plumbing Services are here to help you with this large task if you fall into this category.

 Water pressure is reflective of the health of everyone’s individual home and can be one easy way to gauge the condition of your plumbing system.
 If you are experiencing plumbing issues of any sort, contact your local professional plumbers of Aloha Plumbing, Sewers, and Drains at 801.753.1231 today!